The Wazuh app for Splunk has the ability to collect and index agents’ status data periodically. This information is stored on a separate index called

 wazuh-monitoring.
 It comes enabled by default, but it’s possible to disable it or adjust the polling frequency.

-At this moment, this feature only works when Splunk is installed using the single-instance mode.
+At this moment, this feature only works when Splunk is installed using the minimal Splunk distributed architecture mode.

 [script:///opt/splunk/etc/apps/SplunkAppForWazuh/bin/get_agents_status.py] disabled = false index = wazuh-monitoring interval = 0 * * * * sourcetype = _json

 To disable the indexation of agents’ status data, change the